ookamiinc/Sporticon/documentation/contributing.md

 - **PDF**: Vector format.
 - **Font**: Vector icon fonts including EOT, TTF, WOFF, WOFF2 with its CSS defined for use in Web.
 - **CSS Sprite**: SVG Sprite with CSS & SCSS defined for use in Web.
+- **Images.xcassets***: For ookami dev internal use only.

 For Build (= export) & deployment to production is done when `develop` merges with `master` on the main repository.
 Please use `build` as a way to test implementations.
 **This will be a necessary step when submitting a pull request.**

+_* Images.xcassets: Xcode image assets with names and sizes defined specifically for Player.xcworkspace._

 ## Design